DiegoLibonati/Menu-React/README.md

 ## Documentation

-In the file located in `helpers/data.js` you will find all the information about the meals in the menu:
+In the file located in `helpers/data.ts` you will find all the information about the meals in the menu:

 ```
+import { Menu } from "../entities/entities";

-export const menu = [
+export const menu: Menu[] = [
   {
     id: 1,
     title: "buttermilk pancakes",